Trotton Estate Vineyards Brilliant Bacchus 2017

 Adding a dash of Pinot Gris to the Bacchus was a masterstroke giving this wine a complexity not found in similar examples of Bacchus.

-Trotton Estate Vineyards have only produced two vintages of this exciting wine and they have succeeded in being awarded Silver Medals by the prestigious Sommelier Wine Awards for both.
+Trotton Estate Vineyards have now produced three vintages of this exciting wine and have succeeded in being awarded 2 Silver Medals and a Bronze by the prestigious Sommelier Wine Awards

 This is a fresh, young, home grown wine which is a complete pleasure to drink.

 Grape: Bacchus (95%) Pinot Gris (5%)

 These grapes are home grown in the vineyards at our farm in Trotton, West Sussex.
 We visit our vines every day to ensure they remain in excellent health until the moment they are harvested.
 We pick the grapes by hand and place them in shallow crates so the bunches are not damaged.
 They are taken directly to Stopham Estate where they are whole bunched pressed before Simon Woodhead turns the juice into this brilliant wine with his legendary ‘passion and precision‘.
 The juice is fermented in stainless steel tanks with temperature regulation jackets and the temperature is constantly monitored so that fermentation is slow, correct and gentle to ensure the flavours are maximised.